vedaldi/practical-cnn/README.md

 Convolutional neural network practical
 ======================================

-> A computer vision practical by the Oxford Visual Geometry group,
-> authored by Andrea Vedaldi and Andrew Zisserman.
+A computer vision practical by the Oxford Visual Geometry group, authored by Andrea Vedaldi and Andrew Zisserman.

 Start from `doc/instructions.html`.

+> Note that this practical requires compiling the (included)
+> MatConvNet library.
+This should happen automatically (see the
+> `setup.m` script), but make sure that the compilation succeeds on
+> the laboratory computers.

 Package contents
 ----------------